-After a happy, prolonged period of stabilization and life-altering romance, I finally bid farewell to Belgium in the summer of 2009.
-Uninspired by life in gray, uneventful Brussels, my girl and I headed off to China for an unforgettable year of teaching and travelling
+After a prolonged period of stabilization and life-altering romance, I finally bid farewell to Belgium in the summer of 2009.
+Uninspired by life in gray, uneventful Brussels, my girl and I headed off to China for an unforgettable year of teaching and traveling.

-So off I went, traipsing through mounds of rubble, tiptoeing over broken boarding, hopping over puddles of foul-smelling filth.
-Sections of the makeshift pathway consisted of little more than a single board, enforcing me into the role of tightrope walker; one false step and I’d have been down in a mud-pit with the labourers.
-Every now and then I’d have to perform the even trickier task of passing another pedestrian, one of us pressing ourselves up against a wall to allow the other to squeeze by.
+So off I went, traipsing through mounds of rubble, tiptoeing over broken boarding and hopping over puddles of foul-smelling filth.
+Sections of the makeshift pathway consisted of little more than a single board, enforcing me into the role of tightrope walker.
+One false step and I’d have been down in a mud-pit with the labourers.
+Every now and then I had to perform the even trickier task of passing another pedestrian, one of us pressing ourselves up against the wall to allow the other to squeeze by.
 I’d been struggling on like this for a solid ten minutes when I started to wonder just how far down the hostel was.
 I hadn’t seen any building numbers, which left me completely in the dark as to my whereabouts.
 But then, just as I was starting to wonder if I’d perhaps missed it, I caught sight of a large red sign partly submerged in a pile of mud.
 Leo Hostel – we are open!

-Following him through a back kitchen past clattering pots and pans and chattering chefs, we emerged into a brick courtyard and out into a network of narrow hutongs.
+I followed him through a back kitchen past clattering pots and pans and chattering chefs before emerging into a brick courtyard and out into a network of narrow hutongs.
 “Err… Noodles, where are we going?”
 “Shortcut!” he grinned as we took a left… two rights… another left… or maybe it was a right, I wasn’t sure.
 “Where are you from?”
 “Why you come China?”
-“Oh you teacher, you can help me improve my English!”
+“Oh you teacher, can help me improve my English!”
 Then we were back onto Nightmare Street, our alleyway wanderings having cut out a large chunk of the assault course.
 “This is pretty crazy Noodles!”
 I said, as we closed in on S, a nervous-looking dot in the distance.
-“Yes no good, but they work fast because government say must finish in three month.
+“Yes… is no good, but they work fast because government say must finish in three month.
 No finish in three month, no pay!” he cackled.

-With the whole day ahead of us, we decided to walk the five-kilometer route down to Beijing South Train Station to get tickets to the nearby city of Tianjin, the first stop on our trip.
-Bidding farewell to Noodles, Sunny and a scowling Rice at reception, we headed out into the thirty-five degree heat, another foggy day, the sun conspicuous in its absence.
-Getting away from our hellish road as fast as we could, our route took us through several expansive tourist-free residential areas.
-As anticipated, the city was exceptionally busy and noisy, a gray largely colorless concrete jungle soundtracked by the incessant honking of passing traffic.
+With the whole day ahead of us we decided to walk the five-kilometer route down to Beijing South Train Station to get tickets to the nearby city of Tianjin, the first stop on our trip.
+Bidding farewell to Noodles, Sunny and a scowling Rice at reception, we headed out into the thirty-five degree heat.
+It was another foggy day and the sun was conspicuous in its absence.
+Getting away from our hellish road as fast as we could, our route took us through several expansive residential areas.
+As anticipated, the city was exceptionally busy and noisy, a gray, largely colorless concrete jungle soundtracked by the incessant honking of passing traffic.

-People brushing past us in all directions, there was much to take in.
-A lady selling puppies from a rusty old cage, groups of ripped men swinging around on monkey bars in a metallic outdoor gym.
+People brushed past us in all directions and there was much to take in.
+A lady selling puppies from a rusty old cage, groups of ripped men swinging around on monkey bars in a metallic street gym.
 We got more than a few looks from curious locals as we made our way.
 There was a high-pitched “helloooo!” from some giggling school children and plenty of cheerless staring, mostly from the elderly.
-One old sour-faced woman even took time out from her hobbling to openly gawp at us, standing just inches away from me, first checking out my shoes at great length, then eyeballing me with an uncompromising death stare.
+One sour-faced woman even took time out from her hobbling to openly gawp at us.
+Standing just inches away from me, she inspected my shoes at great length before eyeballing me with an uncompromising death stare.
 “Ni Hao!”
 I chirped hopefully, but she didn’t reply.
 As the day wore on it seemed to get hotter and hotter and we noticed that many Chinese men had a habit of rolling their T-shirts up to their chests, more often than not exposing an unsightly potbelly.
-Without wanting to seem openly disrespectful, it was hard not to laugh.
+Without wanting to seem openly disrespectful it was hard not to laugh.

 When we finally rolled up at Beijing South the damn thing was closed.
 We knew something wasn’t right the moment we began our approach through the station’s huge, deserted square.
 We were about halfway down when a posse of street kids sprinted over.
 One of them was barking at me in frenetic Chinese, stabbing a finger back at the station.
 “Yes, we know”.

 “So sorry to see you go,” pouted Noodles as S and I checked out at reception.
-“Thanks Noodles!”
+“Thanks!”
 I said, tightening the straps on my backpack.
 “Rice will miss you very much, ha ha ha!” he squealed as the grumpy bugger himself slinked through the room and outside where he lit a cigarette, frowning off into the distance.
 Exiting Leo into the reasonably clear morning air, I looked up to see a hint of blue forcing its way through the clouds.
-“Ready?” asked S excitedly as the sound of hammering and drilling started a short way down the street.
+“Ready?” asked S excitedly as the sound of hammering and drilling kicked in down the street.
 “Yup” I replied and off we went towards our great adventure.